shopware5/devdocs/source/developers-guide/shopware-composer/index.md

 ### Upgrade project specific plugins

-As the code of project specific plugins (under `/custom/project/`) are part of your projects repository, these plugins will always have the version that was commited with the version of your project you have checked out currently.
+As the code of project specific plugins (under `/custom/project/`) are part of your projects repository, these plugins will always have the version that was committed with the version of your project you have checked out currently.

 ### Upgrade required, external plugins